 Onychomycosis - Nail and Distal Digit

-Predisposing factors include diabetes mellitus, peripheral vascular disease, immunosuppression, genetic predisposition, atopic dermatitis, psoriasis, Down syndrome, occlusive footwear, trauma, and older age.
+Predisposing factors include diabetes mellitus, peripheral vascular disease, immunosuppression, genetic predisposition, atopic dermatitis, psoriasis, Down syndrome, occlusive footwear, obesity, malignancy, trauma, and older age.
 Patients may also report a history of hyperhidrosis.
 A personal history of tinea pedis and/or contact with a household member with onychomycosis / tinea pedis are among the most common risk factors.
 Toenails are more commonly affected than fingernails, and fingernail infection is typically preceded by or associated with toenail infection.
 Onychomycosis is classified into 7 patterns based on the route of fungal invasion into the nail unit: distal lateral subungual, proximal subungual, superficial, endonyx, mixed pattern, totally dystrophic, and secondary onychomycosis.

 Distal lateral subungual onychomycosis (DLSO) is the most common form of onychomycosis and begins with fungal invasion of the distal nail (hyponychium).
 In Western countries, DLSO is mainly due to Trichophyton rubrum.

 Superficial onychomycosis (SO) is due to fungal invasion of the superficial dorsal nail plate, typically caused by T rubrum in human immunodeficiency virus (HIV)-infected patients and Trichophyton mentagrophytes in immunocompetent individuals.
 In children, superficial white onychomycosis (SWO) is typically caused by T rubrum.
 It accounts for 8%-28% of pediatric cases.

 Proximal subungual onychomycosis (PSO) is caused by invasion of the proximal nail fold.
 In the absence of paronychia, PSO is typically due to T rubrum.